robcarver17/pysystemtrade/docs/userguide.md

 ```
 forecast_weight_estimate:  ## can also be applied to instrument weights
    equalise_gross: False ## equalise gross returns so that only costs are used for optimisation
    cost_multiplier: 0.0 ## multiply costs by this number.
 Zero means grosss returns used.
 Higher than 1 means costs will be inflated.
-Use zero if apply_cost_weight=True
+Use zero if apply_cost_weight=True (see later)
-   ceiling_cost_SR: 0.13 ## Max cost to allow for assets, annual SR units.
-Defaults to 999 for instrument weight estimation since I recommend you don't use it
 ```

-Because the interaction of these things is complex, warnings are printed if you try and do anything weird.
+Notice if equalise_gross is True, and use_pooled_costs is True, then a single optimisation will be run across all instruments with a common set of trading rules (regardless of the value of pool_gross_returns).

 ### Time periods